Skip to content

 NCN: From your perspective, what do Native CDFIs like HCL need to realize their full potential?
 What types of support do they need to achieve their missions and maximize their impact?

 Gilbreath: We need the significant investments our communities deserve and are calling for.
-You have the CDFI Fund, which is a great tool for Native CDFIs, but I’d like to see some equity built into that model.
 There should be a larger percentage of the annual allocation to CDFI Fund to the Native pot and in a big way, because we should be making up for the years of institutional discrimination and lack of access to credit and capital in Native communities.
 I’d also like to see greater engagement of private investors into Native CDFIs, particularly an increased focus on patient capital.
 We need 20, 30-plus year money at 1-2 percent to do the loans we need.

 See full article here.